Chapter 1: Alice in Wonderland

 been rushing through my mind for some time now.
 Wonderland.

 As I look down at my powder blue shorts against my brown legs all I can think is, “I always found myself to be a lot like Alice, a dumb blonde who looks great in powder blue.”

 Children run by, startling me.

 As I advance toward the door, my knees quiver, my thighs twitch.
-My entire body is immobilized– I could be mistaken for a statue that someone delivered and left at the door.
+My entire body is numb.
+I could be mistaken for a statue that someone delivered and left at the door.
 A statue like the David.
 Except with a little more marble around